-Amendment to IAS 1- Presentation of Financial Statements
+Amendment to IAS 1 - Presentation of Financial Statements

 The amendments to IAS 1 clarify the presentation of liabilities.
 The classification of liabilities as current or noncurrent is based on contractual rights that are in existence at the end of the reporting period and is unaffected by expectations about whether an entity will exercise its right to defer settlement.
 A liability not due over the next twelve months is classified as non-current even if management intends or expects to settle the liability within twelve months.
 The amendment also introduces a definition of 'settlement' to make clear that settlement refers to the transfer of cash, equity instruments, other assets, or services to the counterparty.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-The implementation of this amendment is not expected to have a material impact on the Company.
+Since the Company's approach and policy align with the amendment, the amendment had no impact on the Company's financial statements.